 The four-week course is organised around three skills:

 What sort of 'things' will we take apart?
-All sorts of things, such as airport screening, satellite imaging, waste collection, medical testing, bus stops, charging stations, cash withdrawals, car rentals, parking tickets, police arrests ... everyday things that could any day fail.
+All sorts of things that are part of services such as airport screening, satellite imaging, waste collection, medical testing, bus stops, charging stations, cash withdrawals, car rentals, parking tickets, police arrests.
 We will go through almost a hundred examples in this course.

 Course outline